JOURNEYS IN NORTH WALES 2016 – 2019

 On the 2016 journey the quickest route from Durham to Chester was via Liverpool Lime Street, rather than Manchester Piccadilly.
 This means our first new stretch of line on this trip was from Hooton to Chester.
 There is not a lot of interest en route to report, except for the Urenco uranium enrichment plant at Capenhurst.
 I wouldn’t have known anything about it if I wasn’t nerdish enough to make a habit of carrying out some quick research on large anonymous unwelcoming buildings that we pass on our travels.
 Quick, report that man and bear to 61016.

 At Chester I bought my ticket for the week – an Explorer for North and Mid Wales.
-With my wrinkly railcard it was £45.55 for 4 days out of eight by train and 8 days on most bus services within the area.
+With my wrinkly railcard it was £45.55 (full price £69) for 4 days out of eight by train and 8 days on most bus services within the area.
 Bears go free.
-When I checked in March 2019 the price is unchanged.
+When I checked in May 2022 the price is unchanged.

 We were heading along the North Wales coast but we didn’t even try to get on the first train – only two coaches and it was full and standing on a Monday lunchtime.
 We did manage (just) to get on the next train and though it was packed we were able to bag the last seat.
 Not a good first impression.
 The situation was the same each time we took this route to and from Anglesey, except when our timing enabled us to catch one of the occasional Virgin West Coast trains that link Holyhead with London.
 Transport for Wales took over the Wales rail franchise from Arriva in October 2018, with greater input from the Welsh Government and have promised new and better trains on the route…the sooner they arrive the better.